 - Bake: Place pie on preheated baking sheet and bake for 60 to 65 minutes, until golden brown and filling is bubbling.
 If pie is fully frozen, baking time may be up to 90-100 minutes.
 Check pie partway through – if crust is browning too quickly, shield edges or top with foil for remaining baking time.

 - Cool pie on a wire rack for at least 3 hours before slicing and serving (filling thickens as it cools).

 - Store leftover pie covered in the refrigerator; bring to room temperature or warm before serving.

 Brown butter: Check out my full step-by-step recipe tutorial.

 Arrowroot starch is a natural thickener and creates a smooth, shiny sauce.
 Available online or in the natural foods section.
 You can also substitute 1/4 cup cornstarch.

 Apples: I used a mix of Fuji and Granny Smith apples.
 You can also use Honeycrisp apples, Pink Lady apples, or your favorite baking apples.

 Make ahead: The dough and crumble topping can be made 1-2 days in advance and refrigerated until ready to use.
 You can also assemble the entire pie in advance, and freeze up to 2 months.
 When you’re ready to bake, transfer the pie directly from the freezer to the oven and bake as directed.

-Keywords: Brown Butter, Apple, Apple Pie, Crumble Pie
+Keywords: Dutch Apple Pie, Homemade Apple Pie, Crumble Pie